Calculating the angle between jet axes: Factorization and resummation of angles between axes

 and the resummation of logarithms of $R = \mu_\cG/\mu_{\cal H}$ is achieved by using the DGLAP~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg} equation

 to evolve the jet function $\cG$ from the jet scale $\mu_\cG$ to the hard scale $\mu_{\cal H}$.
 The splitting functions $P_{ji}$ are at one-loop order given in \eq{split}.

 If $k_\perp \sim p_T R$, there are no additional logarithms to resum as $\cG$ involves a single scale.
 In this case one simply has to calculate $\Delta \cG$ for the angle between each pair of axes.
 However, these distributions are in fact dominated by $k_\perp \ll p_T R$, in which case $\cG$ contains two hierarchical scales and needs to be factorized.
 We will outline this below for each of the angles, relegating much of the details to subsequent sections.
+To keep the discussion concise, we have focused on the mode structure contributing to each factorization formula we present, which dictates its form.
+For an introduction to factorization within the SCET formalism, we refer the reader to refs.~\cite{Stewart:notes,Becher:2014oda}.
+For specific examples in the literature on the technical derivation of the factorized cross section for jet observables from the underlying modes of the effective theory, see e.g.~refs.~\cite{Fleming:2007xt,Bauer:2008dt,Stewart:2009yx,Ellis:2010rwa,Becher:2011pf,Chiu:2012ir}.